Step 2 - Request for Additional Documentation

 After our processing for an award year begins, we will begin sending Missing Information Letters (MIL)s to admitted students.
 We will send a MIL each time a document is received as long as other documents are still missing.
 We will send you a MIL as an e-mail.
 We will not know if the Federal Government has selected you for a process called Verification (see below for more information) until you are both admitted and have submitted the FAFSA to Troy.
 If you are unsure of what we are requesting, please review the expanded explanation of some of our Missing Information Letter Comments.

 If you are a new student we will use the e-mail address you listed on your admissions application or FAFSA.
 If you are a continuing student we will use the e-mail address listed in the computer system for you (your Troy University e-mail address may supersede any address previously listed).
 Please note the Troy University Email Policy.
-Continuing students can review their financial aid using Trojan Web Express and we will use the e-mail listed on the system for you.
+Continuing students can review their financial aid using Self-Service and we will use the e-mail listed on the system for you.

 How to communicate with us

 When contacting us through the e-mail listings provided under Contact Us, you will need to include more than just your name for us to be able to identify you.
 You will need to include at a minimum your Troy University identification number to locate you within the system.
 Frequent calls or e-mail can delay awards for both you and others.

 The Troy University Office of Financial Aid operates in a fiduciary capacity for the Federal, State, and outside aid programs.
 We are required to treat all students in similar circumstances the same way and often must be able to document that treatment.
 We may request verification of the data submitted on your application and as a result of the information received adjust your aid accordingly.